 The Key to the Sound of the Best Copies

 During this shootout we discovered what really sets apart the best copies from the also-rans: listen for the piano in the background, behind the horns.
 On the best copies it is so clear you can practically “see” it back there.

 The copies with a clear piano have TRANSPARENCY that makes all the difference in the world on EVERY instrument.
 Now everything is clear.
 As long as the tonal balance is correct, that transparent quality is precisely what will make the best copies much more musically involving.

-Let’s face it: many reissues, such as this pressing, recorded in 1961 and pressed in the ’70s, have a veiled, dull quality.
+Let’s face it: many reissues, recorded in 1961 and pressed later on in the ’70s, have a veiled, dull quality.
 When they don’t, man, they can really beat the pants off even the best originals. (more…)